Dark triad: Dark tetrad

-Several researchers have suggested expanding the dark triad to contain a fourth dark trait: sadism.
-It is defined as the enjoyment of cruelty, and is the most common addition.
-While sadism is highly correlated with the dark triad, researchers have shown that sadism predicts anti-social behavior beyond the dark triad.
-Sadism shares common characteristics with psychopathy and antisocial behavior (lack of empathy, readiness for emotional involvement, inflicting suffering), although Reidy et al. (2011) showed that sadism distinctively predicted unprovoked aggression separate from psychopathy.

-Furthermore, sadism predicted delinquent behavior separately from the other dark triad traits when evaluating high school students.

-Harmful behavior against living creatures, brutal and destructive amoral dispositions, and criminal recidivism were additionally more prominently predicted by sadism than psychopathic traits.
+Several researchers have suggested that sadism should be considered a fourth dark trait.
+While sadism is highly correlated with the dark triad, sadism predicts anti-social behavior beyond the dark triad.
+Sadism shares common characteristics with psychopathy and antisocial behavior (lack of empathy, readiness for emotional involvement, inflicting suffering), but sadism distinctively predicts unprovoked aggression separate from psychopathy.
+Furthermore, sadism predicts delinquent behavior separately from the other dark triad traits when evaluating high school students.
+Harmful behavior against living creatures, brutal and destructive amoral dispositions, and criminal recidivism are additionally more prominently predicted by sadism than psychopathic traits.
+Due to its overlap with psychopathy, scholars have questioned its inclusion in the dark tetrad model.
+However, Johnson et al. stated that the results of their research "support sadism’s inclusion within the Dark Tetrad as a unique construct but with some conceptual overlap with psychopathy."
+Though Christian Blotner and others still believe that measures of subclinical sadism and psychopathy still have problems of redundancy.

 Studies on how sadists gain pleasure from cruelty to subjects were applied towards testing people who possessed dark triad traits.
 Results showed that only people exhibiting traits of sadism derived a sense of pleasure from acts of cruelty, concluding that sadism encompasses distinctly cruel traits not covered by the rest of the dark triad, therefore deserving of its position within the dark tetrad.

 Vulnerable dark triad

-The vulnerable dark triad comprises three related and similar constructs: vulnerable narcissism, sociopathy, and borderline personality disorder.
+The vulnerable dark triad comprises three related and similar constructs: vulnerable narcissism, secondary psychopathy, and borderline personality traits.
 A study found that these three constructs are significantly related to one another and manifest similar nomological networks.
-Although the vulnerable dark triad members are related to negative emotionality and antagonistic interpersonal styles, they are also related to introversion and disinhibition; however, these findings are based largely on the reports of parents of white undergraduate students rather than information gleaned from clinical evaluation.
+Although the vulnerable dark triad members are related to negative emotionality and antagonistic interpersonal styles, they are also related to introversion and disinhibition.

+According to both research and theory, persons who are highly affected by the Dark Triad are influenced by external, controllable factors.
+On the contrary, those who are high in the Vulnerable Dark Triad (VDT) are driven by internal, embedded desires.